ducciorocchini/PR_stats/README.md

 + ggplot2 - to be installed from the CRAN by install.packages("ggplot2")
 + ggridges - to be installed from the CRAN by install.packages("ggridges")
 + viridis - to be installed from the CRAN by install.packages("viridis")
++ RStoolbox - to be installed from the CRAN by install.packages("RStoolbox")
 + devtools - to be installed from the CRAN by install.packages("devtools")
 + imageRy - to be installed from GitHub by:
   + library(devtools)